q384566678/metal3-docs/design/automatic-network-configuration.md

 Create CR related to BMH's network:

-* Administrator creates the corresponding `Device` CR according to the specific network device.
+* Administrator/Infra team creates the corresponding `Device` CR according to the specific network device.
 * Administrator creates a `BareMetalHost` CR and fills in the content in `bmh.spec.ports` according to the actual network connection.